hassan-alnator/react-edit-in-place/README.md

 # Edit In Place React
-edit in place component for react covers most of the input types as the following :
+All in one edit in place component for react covers most of the input types as the following :

 - text
 - number